The transformation and regeneration of Ultimo.

 Over recent decades the inner-city, former working-class ‘burbs’ of Waterloo, Redfern and Surry Hills have undergone massive change.
 No longer associated with poverty and crime they now boast many of the city’s most popular cafes, bars and restaurants and have a thriving creative scene with something to be discovered around every corner.

-Sticking to bike paths, back lanes and quiet street, our route and conversation will be structured around a number of contemporary projects, contested sites, and politically charged themes.
+Sticking to bike paths, back lanes and quiet streets, our route and conversation will be structured around a number of contemporary projects, contested sites, and politically charged themes.
 You will discover inspired renovations, new houses, public and cultural buildings, contemporary landscapes, infill developments on tiny sites as well as large, mixed-use developments as we discuss the new ideas shaping how we live in our private and public realms.

 Taking centre stage will be a suite of projects by local heroes Neeson Murcutt Architects, SJB, Angelo Candalepas, Breathe Architecture, John James, Ian Moore, Raffaello Rosselli and Andy Macdonald.

 This tour is no touristic join-the-dots.
 It’s an exploration of a city by stealth that will reveal an altogether different side to Sydney than the one you may have imagined.

 Prince Alfred Park & Pool (outside).
 105 Chalmers St, Surry Hills.
 There is a cafe at the entry called Whisk & Paddle.

 - You will need your own bike.
-There are various bike-hire and bike-share operators to choose from.
-Details will be emailed to you with your tickets.
+There are various bike-hire and bike share operators to choose from including Mobike and Lime Electric Bikes.

 - If you have a Gift Card, enter the code in the next window.

 - Tickets are transferrable and cancellable up to 72 hours before the event.

-- We will be going slowly and the route is as safe and quiet as possible, a combination of bicycle paths, pavements, laneways, and back streets.
-However, you will still need to be a reasonably confident cyclist.
-Gloves are a great idea if its cold, and a sun visor or beanie will fit under your helmet.
-Sunscreen is also a great idea (don’t forget the back of your neck and hands!).
-Rain coat provided in case of unexpected wet weather.
+- We will be going slowly and the route is as safe and quiet as possible, a combination of bicycle paths, pavements, laneways and back streets.
+However, you still need to be a reasonably confident cyclist.

 What if the weather is awful?